zebbecker/feds-benchmarking/README.md

             - The VEDA API is an open-source collection of datasets which includes the FEDS fire perimeter dataset.
 Select this option for the following titles:
             - `"firenrt"`
             - For more information, see documentation: https://nasa-impact.github.io/veda-docs/
+        - `local`:
+            - Read an Allfires parquet file from local filesystem.
+This is an experimental feature.
 - `limit`:
     - Amount of features to consider for FEDS API access; warning appears if it misses any entries.
 Recommended value is 9000, the API limit maximum.
+Unused for local access.
 - `filter`:
-    - `False` or a valid query that compiles with data set e.g. `"farea>5 AND duration>2"`; invalid queries will result in error
+    - `False` or a valid query that compiles with data set e.g. `"farea>5 AND duration>2"`; invalid queries will result in error.
+Not implemented for local access; only available for api sources.
 - `apply_final_fire`:
-    - For `"firenrt`"  set this to `True` if you want the only the latest fireID to be taken per unique FireID, set `False` for other datasets
+    - For `"firenrt`" and local datasets set this to `True` if you want the only the latest fireID to be taken per unique FireID, set `False` for other datasets

 ### Reference Input Settings